ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

     <hr>

     - ${VI\_#} - This is the instance number.
-Change it on both load balancers. for simplicity I made mine `VI_1` on the "Master" and `VI_2` on the "Backup".
+Change it on both load balancers. for simplicity, I made mine `VI_1` on the "Master" and `VI_2` on the "Backup".
-    - ${STATE} - This value Will be `MASTER` on the first loadbalancer and `BACKUP` on the second loadbalancer.
+    - ${STATE} - This value Will be `MASTER` on the first load balancer and `BACKUP` on the second load balancer.
     - ${INTERFACE} - This is the physical network interface on the Ubuntu Server, change accordingly.
 Mine is `ens18`
-    - ${ROUTER_ID} - This is a random value, just make sure the value on the "Master" loadbalancer is lower. e.g `51` and `52` on the "Backup".
+    - ${ROUTER_ID} - This is a random value, just make sure the value on the "Master" load balancer is lower. e.g. `51` and `52` on the "Backup".
     - ${PRIORITY} - This is a random value, just make the value on the "Master" load balancer is lower. e.g `101` and `200` on the "Backup".
     - ${AUTH_PASS} - This is a random password, use any generator and avoid special characters.
-This will be the same on both loadbalancers.
+This will be the same on both load balancers.
     - ${APISERVER_VIP} - This is the virtual IP address that both load balancers will be sharing.
-Change it based on your local network and available address'.
-Make sure this address is not within the DHCP servers range.
+Change it based on your local network and available addresses.
+Make sure this address is not within the DHCP server's range.

 3. Add the script that `keepalived` uses at `/etc/keepalived/check_apiserver.sh` on both nodes. the `APISERVER_VIP` is the Virtual IP assigned to `keepalived` above and `APISERVER_DEST_PORT` is `6443`.
 (Thats the default API Server port)